 - Meta 101: Looking Back After One Year (Spring 2019)

-- This is a good example of some recently popular lists, but know that the meta has definitely changed!
+- This is a good example of some early popular Empire and Rebellion lists, but know that the meta has definitely changed!
 A new meta post is forthcoming.

 And so I have to think that’s enough to get you started.

 You’ll find that the Legion community is kind, helpful, and ambitious.
 No matter your intended level of play – whether you want to dethrone Luke Cook at Worlds next year or you simply want to learn to paint your first miniatures – there’s a place for you here.